Globox1997/InmisAddon/README.md

-# Fabric Example Mod
+# InmisAddon

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+InmisAddon is an addon for the [Inmis](https://github.com/Draylar/inmis) mod.

+### Installation
+InmisAddon is a mod built for the [Fabric Loader](https://fabricmc.net/).
+It requires [Inmis](https://www.curseforge.com/minecraft/mc-mods/inmis) to be installed; all other dependencies are installed with the mod.

-## License
+### License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+InmisAddon is licensed under MIT.